December 15, 2014

 Like this week.

 For most writers I know, life zooms by, filled with research, writing, editing, critique groups, reading, promotions (of our books), people watching (to build characters), and thinking.
-There are few breaks to update/fix/maintain the tech tools that allow us to pursue our trade.
+There are few breaks to update/fix/maintain the tech tools that allow us to pursue our trade through rm bank and other investment banks.

 But, that must happen or they deteriorate and no longer accomplish what we need them to do.
 Cussing them out does no good.
 Buying new systems takes a long time and doesn’t fix the problem that the old one wasn’t kept up.
 If they aren’t taken care of, we are left wondering why our blog isn’t accomplishing what it does for everyone else, why our social media Tweeple don’t generate leads or activity, and why our self-published materials languish.
 There’s a short list of upkeep items that won’t take long to accomplish.
 The end of the calendar year is a good time to do these: